 Nevada: Rollin Smoke Barbeque

 As the name suggests, Rollin Smoke is best known for barbecue.
 But it also happens to be one of the best burger places for hungry Las Vegas diners.
-The Outlaw features hamburger meat mixed with brisket, onion, and bell peppers before being piled high (and we mean high) with a massive amount of onion strings, red cabbage slaw, lettuce, tomato, cheddar cheese, and chipotle aioli.
+The Outlaw features hamburger meat mixed with brisket, onion and bell peppers before being piled high (and we mean high) with a massive amount of onion strings, red cabbage slaw, lettuce, tomato, cheddar cheese and chipotle aioli.
 This isn’t for the faint of heart, but it’s definitely for meat lovers!
-Still have room?
-Indulge in an ice cream sundae or peach cobbler à la mode.

 New Hampshire: Lexie’s

-With a budget-friendly menu and four convenient locations in the Granite State, Lexie’s has become a beloved spot for locals and visitors alike.
-The crew kindly asks that customers not make substitutions to their specialty burgers—which includes menu items like the Fun Guy, topped with blue cheese, crispy onions, mushrooms, and horseradish sauce—but they’re happy to help you create your dream beef, chicken, or bean burger with the build-your-own menu option.
+With a budget-friendly menu and four convenient locations in the Granite State (plus one in Massachusetts), Lexie’s has become a beloved spot for locals and visitors alike.
+The crew kindly asks that customers not make substitutions to their specialty burgers—which include menu items like the Fun Guy, topped with blue cheese, crispy onions, mushrooms and horseradish sauce—but they’re happy to help you create your dream beef, chicken or black bean burger with the build-your-own menu option.

 New Jersey: White Manna